DataFire/Integrations/integrations/generated/azure_web_service/README.md

   * limit `integer`: The resource limit
   * name [LocalizableString](#localizablestring)
   * nextResetTime `string`: Next reset time for the resource counter
-  * unit `string`: Units of measurement for the quota resourse
+  * unit `string`: Units of measurement for the quota resource

 ### CsmUsageQuotaCollection
 * CsmUsageQuotaCollection `object`: Collection of csm usage quotas